OGGM/oggm-edu/docs/roadmap.rst

-We are proud of simple things, such as the the use of OGGM-Edu for a class in Peru (`blog post <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_), or the positive feedback about the web applications and the use of MyBinder as viable platforms to run workshops and tutorials online.
+We are proud of simple things, such as the the use of OGGM-Edu for a class in Peru (`blog post <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_), or the positive feedback about the web applications and the use of MyBinder as a viable platform to run workshops and tutorials online.

 This is great!
 But we also see that there is room for improvement, and we would like to use this roadmap as a "working document" to keep track of our